Last update, April 26, 2016.

 In order to attain its objectives the College applies the methods of distance education which has been used with great success for many years.
 There are, for example, some 11 mega-universities worldwide that have graduated hundreds of thousands of students at all levels, from bachelor's to doctor's degrees.
 A good example is the University of South Africa (UNISA).

 The modern means of communication are of great usefulness for distance education.
 The IRTC principally makes use of the Internet.
 This allows the teachers and students to live, teach and study any place in the world and the students can remain in their home churches and contribute to their ministry.
 They also have much flexibility to choose the best days and times for their studies and to choose the pace best suited to their personal work or family situation.
-Besides computers and the Internet, the IRTC uses audio and video tapes and all the traditional tools, such as books, magazines, etc.
+The IRTC uses a world class teaching environment called itslearning, which allows for the use of a great variety of text, video, and audio files, including chat sessions and videoconferencing.
+Further, it still makes use of all the traditional tools, such as books, magazines, etc.

 There are not many Portuguese speakers qualified for this teaching and these few are contributing to the edification of the Church in many different locations.
 It would be very difficult to bring together a good faculty in just one place, but with the blessing we have in the Internet it is possible to bring together a complete faculty that is Reformed and academically qualified.
 Also, for the students that can be reached through distance education, the Internet is an enormous blessing.
 Many of the students who look for this type of education live in places that are isolated and far from any Reformed institution for higher education.
 On site education would require a great number of colleges to do the work that one Internet distance education school can do.
 In comparison with correspondence education, one of the greatest drawbacks has been the delays in communication.
 With the Internet easy and rapid communication is possible between teachers and students and among the students.
 An Internet school is, in fact, a global village.
 Return